 Using Databases in the Law Library

-The Law Library provides free access to two different online databases which contain Washington case law: Lexis and WestlawNext.
-You can search either of these databases using a custom index built into the database or by entering keywords and phrases similar to a Google search.
+The Law Library provides free access to Westlaw, a legal database which contains Washington case law.
+You can search the databases using a custom index built into the database or by entering keywords and phrases similar to a Google search.
 Search results can be narrowed by date and other parameters.
-You must visit one of our branches to use these databases; they are not available through our web site.
-If you need help using either of these, please ask at the reference desk.
+You must visit one of our branches to use the database.
+Library staff can help you if you need it.

 Free Washington Case Law on the Internet